guilhermealegre/pethub-gateway-service/README.md

 ### Installation

-1 - Clone the Gateway Repository to your local machine: `git clone git@bitbucket.org:asadventure/be-gateway-service.git`
+1 - Clone the Gateway Repository to your local machine:

 2 - Inside the `conf` folder rename the following configuration files: